-Many online businesses have not developed their use of seasonal marketing strategies as effectively as brick-and-mortars stores have.
+As many brick-and-mortar stores have had to move online in the last few months, they haven’t had the chance to develop their use of seasonal marketing strategies as effectively as a digital business.
 This article provides some quick tips and strategies to help both online and brick-and-mortar retailers get up to speed on how to capitalise on seasonal activities, festivities and holiday shopping patterns.

 #1.
 Start early